The key storylines for NC State-Clemson, Alabama-Arkansas and the rest of Week 5's biggest games

 "We all came back to put NC State in a place it's never been before," Moore said.
 "We have an opportunity to build on that this week.
 We have a lot of goals ahead of us that we want to accomplish, but Saturday is definitely a big opportunity for us to continue to build on that."

-"We're not trying to blow this game up, because there's already enough hype behind his game as it is," Gibson said.
+"We're not trying to blow this game up because there's already enough hype behind this game as it is," Gibson said.
 "I think the thing that we'll see is a team that's going to come in poised and ready to play."

 NC State won their matchup a year ago in Raleigh, a 27-21 overtime thriller that featured many of the same players who will be playing in this tilt, including NC State quarterback Devin Leary and Clemson signal-caller DJ Uiagalelei, who appears to have turned a corner following a 371-yard, five-touchdown performance against Wake Forest last weekend.